BryantCabrera/tutor-me/README.md

     6. To Delete your profile:
     7. If you're a student, to add a tutor to your profile:
     8. For any account, to add a comment to anyone's profile:
+    9. To Log In

-    9. To log out: Click the hamburger menu and click "Log Out".
+    10. To log out: Click the hamburger menu and click "Log Out".

 ### E. Next Steps
 1. Unsolved problems